 So, missing your period every so often is normal.
 So are late periods, light periods, and some cramping.
 Not getting regular monthly periods is annoying, it doesn’t necessarily need to be treated.
 That’s why D.’s doctor didn’t prescribe anything to make her menstrual cycle more regular.

-Think about herbs and natural remedies
+3. Research herbs and natural remedies for monthly periods

 D. asked if there are pills or medications that regulate hormones, other than the birth control pill.
 This is a great question!
 The more regular your hormones are, the higher the chances you’ll get a normal monthly period.
 Many women love the pill because it makes their periods like clockwork.
 Remember that there are many different types of birth control pills, many dosages, many levels of estrogen.
 The trick is finding the best one for you.